StephaneDelcroix/X4QU/README.md

        c. you **have** to use <ContentPage.Content> to set the Content property of the page, as there's no ContentPropertyAttribute equivalent in X.QuickUI

        d. collections are easier. you don't have to use <StackLayout.Children> (which won't work, as it's readonly)

+       e.
+Setting an `Id` will generate a field of the same name and type accessible from code

      Add this file to your project as `EmbeddedResource`